Proactive Planning for Resilience: Protocols for Community-Led Climate Adaptation in Virginia

 Localities in Virginia have many options available to mitigate or adapt to flooding and heat risks.
 Below are descriptions of commonly used options, with some case studies highlighting best practices and important considerations.

-Additionally, it is important to note that vulnerable coastal localities need to incorporate predicted sea level rise data into their engineering and planning decision making.
-In Virginia, Gubernatorial Executive Order 45 (2019) established the NOAA Intermediate-High scenario curve for 2100 as the state standard for predicting sea level rise.1 The E.O. also set mandatory standards for development of state-owned properties in flood-prone areas, including freeboard (i.e.,the number of feet above flood level) standards.2 At the regional level, the Hampton Roads Planning District Commission adopted a Sea Level Rise Planning Policy and Approach (PDF) that recommends that their member localities incorporate the following relative sea level rise scenarios into their engineering and planning decisions, selecting sea level rise curves based on risk tolerance and project costs:
+Additionally, it is important to note that vulnerable coastal localities need to incorporate predicted sea level rise (SLR) data into their engineering and planning decision making.
+In Virginia, Gubernatorial Executive Order 45 (2019) established the NOAA Intermediate-High scenario curve for 2100 as the state standard for predicting sea level rise.1 The E.O. also set mandatory standards for development of state-owned properties in flood-prone areas, including freeboard (i.e.,the number of feet above flood level) standards.2 At the regional level, the Hampton Roads Planning District Commission adopted a Sea Level Rise Planning Policy and Approach (PDF) in 2018 that recommended that their member localities incorporate the following relative SLR scenarios into their engineering and planning decisions, selecting SLR curves based on risk tolerance and project costs:

 • 1.5 feet above current mean higher high water (MHHW) for near-term (2018 to 2050)